RogueRope/docs/content/docs/main/volunteer.md

 #### Before the Camp

-Please sign up using the designated form for tasks that need to be done before the camp starts.
+Do you want to take a certain role sign up using the designated form for tasks that need to be done before the camp starts.

+At the moment we're looking for:
+* deco leads
+* pioneering lead
+* Leads for the FWB's : first aid and neuro-liaison

+Do you want to take on this role?
+[Contact us!]({{< ref "/docs/main/contact" >}} "Contact us")

 #### During the Camp